Summary: Learn 10 essential practices for securing your endpoints and protecting sensitive business data.

 Endpoint Detection and Response (EDR) systems are a good option here.
 They use continuous monitoring to scan endpoints, track user behavior, and deliver alerts.
 Agent-based EDR can also apply to remote work devices, extending threat surveillance to the entire network perimeter.

-Companies also need the right tools to neutralize attacks.
-Control measures to secure endpoints include antivirus and anti-malware scanners.
+Companies also need the right tools to neutralize endpoint attacks.
+Control measures to secure endpoints include using antivirus software and anti-malware scanners.
 Content Disarm and Reconstruction (CDR) tools can remove malicious code from emails.
 Anti-phishing tools also provide an extra defense against social engineering attacks.

 4. Patch all critical apps regularly

-Out-of-date patches are a crucial endpoint security risk.
+Out-of-date patches are a crucial risk for endpoint devices.
 Assign update management to a security team member and build a list of applications and operating systems that require updates.
-Create a schedule to check for newer versions, and take advantage of automated updates if available.
+Create a schedule to check for newer versions, and take advantage of automated updates if available, to protect endpoints before it's too late.

 5. Apply strong encryption when possible

-Encryption protects data in the event of external hacks and physical theft.
+Encryption protects data in the event of data breaches, external hacks, and physical theft.
 Enable encryption on all remote work devices to safeguard confidential data in the event of theft.
 Check this regularly and provide encryption tools to employees if they do not have access to them already.

 It’s also important to encrypt data flowing into and out of endpoints.
 Virtual Private Networks (VPNs) conceal and encrypt network traffic as it passes from remote devices to on-premises networks.
 Combine VPN coverage with IAM and network segmentation to protect every single packet.